RhythmD22/Financier/README.md

 ## Features

 - **Goal Setting:** Set personalized financial goals with customizable categories.
-- **Expense and Income Tracking:** Easily monitor expenses and manage income, including a section specifically for meal planning.
+- **Expense & Income Tracking:** Monitor all transactions, including dedicated support for meal planning.
-- **Spending and Income Overview:** Visual summaries for weekly and monthly entries.
+- **Visual Summaries:** View weekly and monthly overviews of spending and income through charts.
-- **Built-in Calculator:** Convenient financial calculations within the app.
+- **Built-in Calculator:** Perform financial calculations without leaving the app.
-- **Financial Tips:** Practical budgeting tips tailored specifically for college students.
+- **Budgeting Tips:** Receive practical financial advice tailored to college students.
-- **Data Management:** Secure data retention with local storage and export data as CSV.
+- **Local Data Storage:** Data is saved in the browser and can be exported as a CSV file.

 ## Technology Stack

+- HTML
+- CSS
-- HTML, CSS, JavaScript
+- JavaScript

+## License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.